Scotland national cricket team: ICC Membership

+Although England were official hosts of the World Cup, Scotland earned the right to host two of their matches in The Grange Club in Edinburgh.

+Scotland's first ODI was played against eventual champions Australia.
+While they lost the game, they were competitive and a very strong Australia team reached the target after almost 45 overs.

+The rest of the tournament featured some chastening defeats, however, especially to the West Indies and New Zealand, who raced their way to low totals.
+In what some described as the team's "own Cup Final", the team lost narrowly to Bangladesh.
+Nonetheless, several players went home with their reputations enhanced, including Gavin Hamilton, who scored 217 runs at 54.25 and John Blain, who took 10 wickets at 21.00.

 The 2001 ICC Trophy saw them finish 4th, losing a play-off game to Canada, but they won the 2005 tournament, beating long-time rivals Ireland in the final.
-2004 saw Scotland first confirm themselves as one of the leading associate nations by winning the inaugural Intercontinental Cup.
+In 2004, Scotland further staked their claim as one of the leading associate nations by winning the inaugural Intercontinental Cup.
 However, they did not progress beyond the first round in the 2005 tournament.

 2006

 March 2006 saw Scotland embark on a pre-season tour to Barbados.
 They performed with some credit, although they only won one of their 6 games, against a Barbados XI.
 They owed much of their success to Nik Morton, who re-qualified to represent Scotland internationally in 2004.
 They competed in the C & G Trophy in English domestic cricket in the early part of the 2006 English cricket season.
 They performed better than expected, winning three of their nine games, and finishing eighth in the Northern conference.

 In June, they played their first ODI since the 1999 World Cup when they took on Pakistan in Edinburgh.
 Without key players Dougie Brown and Navdeep Poonia, they lost by five wickets.
 They finally got their first ODI win in the European Championships in August with a win over Holland in a rain-shortened game.
 They again missed key players for some games in this tournament though, and thanks to their loss against Ireland, finished second in the tournament.

 During 2006 and early 2007, Scotland participated in the third edition of the Intercontinental Cup.
 They beat Namibia by an innings in May 2006, but draws against Ireland in August and the United Arab Emirates in January 2007 meant that they failed to reach the final.
 In December 2006, they travelled to Test nation Bangladesh for a two-match ODI series – their first outside the UK – but lost both matches heavily.